kimdohun0104/kinda/README.md

 In Android development, there's tons of single view events like toast, snackbar, navigating, etc. In MVI architecture, this is very complex situation.
 There's no best practice about single event so it can be a state, side effect or something else.

 So I decided to make new concept called ViewEffect.
 It's basically **SingleLiveEvent**.
 You can just call `viewEffect()` to single event.
 But it's not a dramatic solution, just temporary.
-ViewEffect can be replace anytime.
+ViewEffect can be replaced anytime.

 ---

 ### Using Kinda Activity/Fragment

-Using Kinda Activity/Fragment helps you to avoid boilerplates.
+Using Kinda Activity/Fragment helps you to avoid boilerplate.
 Check out the sample code.

 ```kotlin
 class MainActivity : KindaActivity<MainState, MainEvent, MainSideEffect, MainViewEffect, ActivityMainBinding>() {